nardyjh/Project1-Group7/README.md

 Run the Python scripts provided in the project directory to reproduce the analysis.

 ## Future Work
-In the future, we plan to expand this project by:
+In the future, there is potential to expand this project by:

 Conducting more in-depth analyses on specific aspects of the gaming industry.
 Incorporating additional datasets to gain a more comprehensive understanding of the market.